Control

 The operational substance of control as the principal sense is the management of the asset's two principal vulnerabilities: the operational vulnerability (the asset's safety, the security of communications, the discipline of the asset's behaviour in the asset's substantive environment) and the institutional vulnerability (the asset's continuing motivation, the asset's continuing access to the substantive material the relationship is intended to produce, the asset's continuing willingness to operate within the relationship's framework).
 A case officer who has not built control over both vulnerabilities is not running the relationship; the relationship is running the case officer.

 The published institutional literature on Cold War HUMINT operations has substantial detail on the discipline of asset control — the periodic reassessment routines, the operational and administrative discipline imposed on the relationship, the institutional standards for evaluating the asset's continuing reliability, the operational procedures around suspected loss of control, and the procedures for terminating relationships in which control has substantively been lost.
-The classical institutional guidance on the question is the recognition that an asset relationship without control is operationally worse than no relationship at all: an out-of-control asset is potentially a witting or unwitting source of false-flag reporting back to the originating service.
+The classical institutional guidance on the question is the recognition that an asset relationship without control is operationally worse than no relationship at all: an out-of-control asset is potentially a witting or unwitting source of controlled or deceptive reporting back to the originating service.

 See also

-• Tradecraft — the broader operational craft
+- Tradecraft — the broader operational craft

-• Case officer — the role within which control is exercised
+- Case officer — the role within which control is exercised

-• Asset — the relationship's other party
+- Asset — the relationship's other party

-• Handler — closely related role-vocabulary
+- Handler — closely related role-vocabulary